 So, if we’re solely interested in an investment return – and nothing else – we would own stocks – and not bonds.
 That’s because stocks are better at providing an investment return than bonds – on average.
 However, while stocks do it better, bonds may be able to do it more consistently (but – as already mentioned – less tax-efficiently).

 You don’t need to read this to know that high-quality bonds – interest rate movements aside – are relatively safer investments than stocks, real estate, or alternatives.
-Whatsmore, bonds don’t need to generate income to offer safety of principal.
-(Of course, all else being equal, receiving coupons is arguably better than not – tax efficiency aside.)
-But, regardless of the size of the coupon payment, high-quality fixed-income is a better hedge against equities than other equities or alternatives.
+Whatsmore, bonds don’t need to generate income to offer that relative safety of principal.
+(Of course, all else being equal, receiving coupons is arguably better than not – tax inefficiency aside.)
+But, regardless of the size of the coupon payment, high-quality fixed income better manages the risk of stocks compared to alternatives – or even different types of stocks.

 Staying Focused on the Role of Bonds